 Master of Engineering in Technical Entrepreneurship

 Lehigh's 11-month, 30-credit, full-time professional Master's program (M.Eng.) in technical entrepreneurship helps young entrepreneurs to develop an entrepreneurial mindset through a process we call "Learn by Doing, Learn by Making and Learn by Launching."
 Entrepreneurial minded students from any undergraduate major are encouraged to apply.
 Students in the program learn by experiencing the idea-to-venture process in an educational environment that's features a dedicated curriculum offered by a dedicated faculty in a dedicated, intellectual property secure maker space.
 The business community -- from young start-ups to the Fortune 500 -- recognizes the need for curious, creative and innovative young minds with the skills to lead and manage product development teams to create social and economic value.
 Graduates of the TE MEng program will find themselves well-positioned to take on complex product development roles and assignments in both large and small companies.

 Graduate TE Course Sequence

 The TE academic calendar begins with the start of the second summer session with 6 credits.
 Students complete 12 credits each during the fall and spring semesters ending in May of the following year.

-Students complete five credits in the second summer session, ten credits in the fall, ten credits in the spring and then five credits in summer session 1
+Students complete six credits in the second summer session, twelve credits in the fall, twelve credits in the spring.

 |TE 401||3||TE 402||3|